 Hello!
 Welcome to Intuitive Momma!
-My name is Megan Edgington and I am a DONA (Doulas of North America) Certified Birth Doula, Certified Placenta Specialist, and Lamaze Certified Childbirth Educator.
+My name is Megan Edgington and I am a DONA (Doulas of North America) Certified Birth Doula, Lamaze Certified Childbirth Educator, and Certified Placenta Specialist.
 I pride myself in being a native Wisconsin gal and, naturally, an avid beer lover.
 I have a passion for all things foodie and enjoy spending time in my kitchen creating delicious meals (and treats) for family and friends.
 I love finding new ways to care for myself and family through natural means and believe that a healthy lifestyle is so important to overall health and wellness.
-I am also a mother to one very active four year old girl.
+I am also a mother to one very active six year old girl.
 It was her birth that brought me into this amazing world of pregnancy, birth and babies.

-In preparation for her birth, I attending a Bradley Method series.
+In preparation...
+I attending a Bradley Method Childbirth series.
 My mind was blown!
 As I learned more about this journey than I ever thought possible.
 After learning more about the role of a doula, I decided to ask a friend who was beginning her doula journey to support me and my partner.
 I still cannot thank her enough for walking along side of us as I birthed our beautiful baby girl.
-(So much so, she is now my doula partner! :))

 After spending my maternity leave at home snuggling and loving and bonding with little A, I just could not imagine leaving this all to someone else so I left my cooking career behind and began to wonder if the birthing world was where I belonged.
 As I did some research and talked with friends and family, I quickly realized this was a fantastic move for me!
 What with my interest in women's health and wellness, nutrition, and now everything birthy, it was a perfect fit.